alexcoppe/iWhale/README.md

 # Databases currently used

 iWhale uses databases and sequences indicated in the table below.

-Many of these sequence files should be indexed.
-We provide a bash script that do all the steps, from download to index.
+## GRCh37

 | Sequences or Databases | Description| Version |
 | ------------- |:-------------| :-------------|